-Financial pressure was the main reason the organisation, which operates seven children's villages throughout the country, was seeking the two closures.
+Financial pressure was the main reason the organisation, which operated seven children's villages throughout the country, was seeking the closures.

-If the proposal to close proceeds, about 27 jobs at Otaki and 27 jobs at Roxburgh would be lost, and 380 children a year will miss out on the children's village trauma treatment programme.
+If the proposal to close went ahead, about 27 jobs at Otaki and 27 jobs at Roxburgh would be lost, and 380 children a year would miss out on the children's village trauma treatment programme.

-A final decision would be made by chief executive Fiona Inkpen about May 15 after taking in feedback from staff.
+A final decision would be made by chief executive Fiona Inkpen about May 15 after feedback from staff.

 "If the proposal proceeds, we would be offering redundancy, or where there are vacancies, staff could apply to transfer.

-"Oranga Tamariki have also offered to identify employment opportunities for staff to consider."
+"Oranga Tamariki has also offered to identify employment opportunities for staff to consider."

 She said Stand hadn't had a funding increase since 2009 and had been meeting operating shortfalls from its own reserves.

 Financial pressures increased last year following salary increases for the organisation's staff.

 "Pay rises were a priority for us to retain our specialist staff who support some of the country's most vulnerable children and families but who've been among the lowest paid in the sector.